Timeless Land (Dance Film), 2021-2022

 ShiftState is part of a series of works that poetically reflect on the aging process.
 It draws inspiration from Buddhist philosophy in a mediation on time, impermanence, and legacy.

-Creators: Mary Fitzgerald choreographed and performed this work in collaboration with an ensemble of dancers: Coley Curry, Sharon McCaman, Shauna Meredith, Elisa Reed, Halley Wilcox and Rebecca Witt.
+Creators: Mary Fitzgerald choreographed and performed this work in collaboration with an ensemble of dancers: Coley Curry, Sharon McCaman, Shauna Meredith, Elisa Reed, Halley Willcox and Rebecca Witt.
 Music: pinchusioned (Barry Moon and Doug Nottingham).
 Visual Design: Mary Fitzgerald and Mark Pry.
-Costumes: Jacqueline Benard
+Lighting Design: Carolyn Koch Costumes: Jacqueline Benard.

 Photos: Tim Trumble